 Well, I’ll tell you why.

 I am writing this journal which I hope to place in a compilation of entries and then release this to the world.
 I am sitting in front of a computer during the early hours of the morning.
-My day starts early so therefore, I have to wake early to ensure that I follow through with my commitments.
-Plus, I want to complete this journal and after this entry, I will get in my car and head to the heart of the City, which never sleeps.
+My day starts early so therefore, I have to wake up early to ensure that I follow through with my commitments.
+Plus, I want to complete this journal and after this entry, I will get in my car and head to the heart of the City which never sleeps.

 I have more than one job.
 In fact, I have more than two.
 However, and again, this is not about me.
 No, this is about the woman who brought me into the world.
 This is about the person who raised me, who helped me define my advantages as well as my disadvantages, and this is about the woman who helped me to become the man I am today.